Montgomery, Alabama: Cityscape

 Downtown Montgomery lies along the southern bank of the Alabama River, about 6 mi downstream from the confluence of the Coosa and Tallapoosa rivers.
 The most prominent feature of Montgomery's skyline is the 375 ft, RSA Tower, built in 1996 by the Retirement Systems of Alabama.
 Other prominent buildings include 60 Commerce Street, 8 Commerce Street, and the RSA Dexter Avenue Building.
 Downtown also contains many state and local government buildings, including the Alabama State Capitol.
 The Capitol is located atop a hill at one end of Dexter Avenue, along which also lies the Dexter Avenue Baptist Church, where Martin Luther King Jr. was pastor.
 Both the Capitol and Dexter Baptist Church are recognized as National Historic Landmarks by the U.S. Department of the Interior.
 Other notable buildings include RSA Dexter Avenue, RSA Headquarters, Alabama Center for Commerce, RSA Union, and the Renaissance Hotel and Spa.

 One block south of the Capitol is the First White House of the Confederacy, the 1835 Italianate-style house in which President Jefferson Davis and family lived while the Confederate capital was in Montgomery.
 Montgomery's third National Historic Landmark is Union Station.
 Passenger train service to Montgomery ceased in 1989.
-Today Union Station is part of the Riverfront Park development, which includes an amphitheater, a riverboat dock, a river walk, and Riverwalk Stadium.
+Today Union Station is part of the Riverfront Park development, which includes an amphitheater, a riverboat dock, a river walk, and Dabos Park.

 The completion of a 112000 ft2 space in 2007, the Convention Center, has encouraged growth and activity in the downtown area and attracted more high-end retail and restaurants.
 Three blocks east of the Convention Center, Old Alabama Town showcases more than 50 restored buildings from the 19th century.
 The Riverwalk is part of a larger plan to revitalize the downtown area and connect it to the waterfront.
 The plan includes urban forestry, infill development, and façade renovation to encourage business and residential growth.